How to Eat Healthy On A Budget

 Don’t think you have to make a trip to Whole Foods to get the right food.
 Look for deals.
 Expand your horizon by buying online or in bulk.
 Many stores and brands will mark up prices.

 - Thrive Market

-- They also give free products with purchases (I wait to order until something good and expensive comes up)
+- They also give free products with orders over a certain amount (I wait to order until I need a lot and something good comes up!)

 Shop In-Season Produce

 Eating food out of season will drive cost up.
 Not to mention that the produce will be old.
-Find out what is in season.
+Learn what is in season and when.

 - Produce here is much cheaper and grown locally.
 Can’t get much better than that.
 And you’re supporting farmers and not corporations.

-- I have not tried this yet but it is a great deal for local in season produce
+- It is a great deal for local, in season produce

 I can’t tell you what’s important to you, but health should be your number one priority.
 That expensive pair of jeans won’t get you anywhere.
 You can’t enjoy things the same without proper nourishment.
 That being said, everyone is different.
 I do not budget my food; I buy what I need sensibly.